Hub Models → Collective Impact

 Bright Spot Initiative Year 1 Learnings

-As instrumental partners throughout the BSI work, during Year 1 state health departments expanded their reach to specific priority populations.
+As instrumental partners throughout the BSI work, during Year 1 state health departments expanded their reach to populations at greatest risk for type 2 diabetes and its complications.
 The departments leveraged existing chronic disease prevention efforts and their robust partner networks to achieve population and systems-level change.
-States centered health equity throughout their work as a core strategy.
-The innovative approaches resulted in significant program capacity to enroll persons with prediabetes.
+States centered advancing health for all people throughout their work as a core strategy.
+The innovative approaches resulted in significant program capacity to enroll people with prediabetes.
 See the BSI One-Pager to learn more.

 Bright Spot Initiative State Profiles